Bennett College: Accreditations and memberships

 In 1930, on the graduation of its first four women with a four-year bachelor's degree, the "A" rating was granted to the college by the North Carolina State Department of Education.
-This same rating was granted the college in 1936 by the Southern Association of Colleges and Schools (SACS), the college's regional accreditor.
+This same rating was granted to the college in 1936 by the Southern Association of Colleges and Schools (SACS), the college's regional accreditor.
 Today, the college is accredited by the Council on Social Work Education (CSWE) and the National Council for the Accreditation of Teacher Education (NCATE).

 In 1957, Bennett was one of the first and the only private black college to be admitted into full membership in the Southern Association of Colleges and Schools.
-It has also been a member of the American Association of Colleges, The Commission on black Colleges of the University Senate, the American Association of Registrars and Admission Officers, the American Council of Education, the American Association of Colleges of Teacher Education, the College Fund/UNCF, the Council on Independent Colleges, the Women's College Coalition, the North Carolina Association of Independent Colleges and Universities, the NCB Piedmont Automated Library System (NCBPALS), the Greater Greensboro Consortium, and the New York University Faculty Resource Network.
+It has also been a member of the American Association of Colleges, The Commission on Black Colleges of the University Senate, the American Association of Registrars and Admission Officers, the American Council of Education, the American Association of Colleges of Teacher Education, the College Fund/UNCF, the Council on Independent Colleges, the Women's College Coalition, the North Carolina Association of Independent Colleges and Universities, the NCB Piedmont Automated Library System (NCBPALS), the Greater Greensboro Consortium, and the New York University Faculty Resource Network.

 The college lost its accreditation from SACS on February 18, 2019.
 It was on probation for two years in the early 2000s because the college was struggling with significant financial challenges.
 In 2016, SACS placed the college on probation again for the same reason.
 In December 2018, SACS voted to withdraw the college's accreditation.
 The college launched a fundraising campaign and appealed the SACS decision.

 In February 2019 it lost accreditation although it had succeeded in building its financial resources.
 A court ordered the accreditation to remain upright while the college filed a lawsuit against the accreditor.